MarBenitez/MarBenitez/README.md

 👨‍💻 **GitHub:** [MarBenitez](https://github.com/MarBenitez)

 ### About Me ✨
-A versatile Data Analyst and Scientist with expertise in Python, SQL, and Power BI, currently driving data-driven decisions at SEAT.
-Passionate about transforming complex data into actionable insights and building innovative solutions in the tech and IT sectors.
-Experienced in research and business environments, blending analytical skills with a strong technical foundation to deliver impactful results.
+A versatile Data Analyst and Scientist with expertise in Python, SQL, and Power BI, currently driving data-driven decisions and automating processes at SEAT.
+Passionate about transforming complex data into actionable insights, streamlining workflows, and building innovative solutions in the tech and IT sectors.
+Experienced in research and business environments, blending analytical skills with automation and a strong technical foundation to deliver impactful results.

 ### Tech Toolbox 🛠️
 - **Languages:** Python, DAX, SQL, R